 The best lead generation tools can automate processes for you.
-Regardless if you’re aiming for customer conversion, or gather insight from potential buyers or services.
+Regardless if you’re aiming for customer conversion, or gathering insight from potential buyers or services.

-- HubSpot: The jack of all trades is also the first name people consider when lead generation tools are concerned.
-Another “swiss-army knife” of the digital marketing world, its various features allow for the creation of automation workflows, email campaigns, manage social media accounts, and carry out lead generation activity.
+1. HubSpot: The jack of all trades is also the first name people consider when lead generation tools are concerned.
+Another “swiss-army knife” of the digital marketing world, its various features allow for the creation of automation workflows, and email campaigns, managing social media accounts, and carrying out lead generation activity.

-- Albacross: Is all about identifying potential leads from people visiting your website and recognising their navigation habits in real-time.
+2. Albacross: This is all about identifying potential leads from people visiting your website and recognising their navigation habits in real-time.
 It becomes useful if you’re targeting a particular demographic.
 With this tool, you can easily identify if anybody belonging to this demographic is browsing your homepage, channels or other pages before emailing them.

-- ly: Acquiring leads from social media sites can be a bit frustrating.
+3. ly: Acquiring leads from social media sites can be a bit frustrating.
 It’s a tedious and time-consuming task.
-With Discover.ly, a Google Chrome add-on, aims to change that by revealing additional information about somebody.
+With Discover.ly, a Google Chrome add-on aims to change that by revealing additional information about somebody.

 It also reveals who they are connected to when you visit their profile on a social media network.
 Discover.ly provides an ingenious and simple way to quickly find new leads without navigating around individual networks.